orangeduck/Cello-Website/pages/learn-quickstart.md

       free(i->data);
     }

-You'll notice we can cast the input variable `self` to the C type `struct Image*`.
+We can cast the input variable `self` to the C type `struct Image*`.
 This is possible because Cello `var` are fully compatible with standard C pointers.
 So if you have a Cello `var` pointer you know it is of a certain C type (such as in the destructor here), it is completely safe to cast it to that type and use the members directly.
 All we do then is call `free` on the data pointer.

-To register this destructors with Cello we pass it to the `Cello` macro as an `Instance` of the `New` type class.
-Because we defined no custom constructor we just pull that entry into the type class as `NULL`.
+To register this destructor with Cello we pass it to the `Cello` macro as an `Instance` of the `New` type class.
+Because we defined no custom constructor we just put `NULL` as that entry into the instance.

     var Image = Cello(Image, Instance(New, NULL, Image_Del));

 Now when the Cello Garbage Collector comes to deallocate our `Image` objects it will call this destructor and free any memory that has been allocated by it.

-## Interoperation
+## Reading Images

 We want to write a `.tga` parser to read in data for the `Image` type.
 Rather than read from the C `FILE*` type we're going to read from a Cello `var` type